RaviSoji/get_imagenet/ilsvrc2012/README.md

 2. [WordNet](https://wordnet.princeton.edu/) maintains a database of
     these synsets and assigns each synset a unique ID, i.e. label.
 3. These synset labels are used to label the images in ImageNet.

+### Images
+- 1,283,166 images are in the training set.
+  -  _Most_ concepts, i.e. synsets, are represented by 1300 images.
+- 50,000 images are in the validation set.
+  -  _All_ concepts, i.e. synsets, are represented by 50 images.
+- 1,000 synsets are used to label the images.

 ### More Information
 See the dataset [summary and statistics](http://image-net.org/about-stats).